 The QCycle team discovered that by looking at Oura Ring patterns for the first 1-2 weeks of the menstrual cycle, they could anticipate the LH surge days in advance for 100% of participants.

-The Oura Ring was able to detect changes in heart rate variability (HRV) and daytime skin temperature that signal an upcoming LH surge.
+Oura was able to detect changes in heart rate variability (HRV) and daytime skin temperature that signal an upcoming LH surge.

-The lead author of the study, Azure Grant, shares the need for this kind of research: “Many fertility algorithms limit accuracy by using last month’s ‘weather’ to predict what will happen this month, and can only tell you for sure that you were fertile after the fact.”
+“Many fertility algorithms limit accuracy by using last month’s ‘weather’ to predict what will happen this month, and it can only tell you for sure that you were fertile after the fact,” says Dr. Azure Grant, the lead researcher.

 For example, traditional fertility awareness tools face timing challenges when identifying your LH surge.
 These tools try to estimate when the LH surge will occur based on previous months’ oral temperatures, identify that the LH surge is already in progress using a hormone test, or retrospectively confirm that ovulation occurred with a sonogram.

-By contrast, QCycle shows that it is possible to forecast the LH surge in advance, non-invasively, with a tool like the Oura Ring that provides personalized and continuous temperature data.
+By contrast, QCycle shows that it is possible to forecast the LH surge in advance, noninvasively, with a tool like Oura Ring, which provides personalized and continuous temperature data.
 The results of this study pave the way for more accurate methods of cycle tracking and natural family planning by showing us the power of understanding what’s happening in our bodies as it happens.

 This open collaboration between a curious community, a non-profit, private companies, and a university enabled the participants to pursue personal questions while contributing to a scientific discovery.